ethereum/pm/All Core Devs Meetings/Meeting 105.md

 But that as like a target makes sense.

 So that's I guess it's it's then a question like how how early in advance do you want to have the releases out with the block?
 Because I know, you know, there's a lot of folks we talked to that would rather not, like, upgrade their main net for client a week before to Fort.
 So that's just kind of the only thing to consider, because there's not only just the consensus changes that go into the client list, all the other updates.
 And so having a version that they're somewhat.
 That they've run for a few weeks to know that there's not like another issue is important.
-So, you know, it's not like the end of the world, but I think we we it's a bit unrealistic to say we fought the chestnuts on the twenty fourth of February, then on the next call two weeks later or whatever, we decide the main nut block and then we expect everybody to be ready for a big network two weeks after that.
+So, you know, it's not like the end of the world, but I think we we it's a bit unrealistic to say we fought the testnets on the twenty fourth of February, then on the next call two weeks later or whatever, we decide the main nut block and then we expect everybody to be ready for a big network two weeks after that.

 If we did the main network in two weeks, is that still?